softwareag-government-solutions/containers-apimanagement-samples/README.md

 # webmethods Containers for API Management - Samples by Software AG Government Solutions
-A repository containing intructions and examples of how to deploy webMethods API Management containers into an environment using [docker-compose](https://docs.docker.com/compose/).
+A repository containing instructions and examples of how to deploy webMethods API Management containers into an environment using [docker-compose](https://docs.docker.com/compose/).

 ## Prerequisites
 If you are using Docker Desktop for Mac, resources should be set for 12 CPU and 12 GB RAM.

 If you will be running these containers on a server (as opposed to a workstation), less resources are typically required for operation.
+This has been tested successfully on an AWS m5a.2xlarge (8 CPU, 32GB Memory).

 The API Portal and the API Gateway from Software AG require license key files to function.
 Please have these files handy, the instructions below will guide you through where you will need to place these files during setup.